gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 ## GNU/Linux distributions based on Debian

-Starting from Debian 8 and Ubuntu 16.04, you can install GNSS-SDR just by doing:
+Starting from Debian 9 and Ubuntu 16.04, you can install GNSS-SDR just by doing:

 ```
 $ sudo apt-get install gnss-sdr
 ```
+{: highlight id="terminal"}

 **The good part:**
 This is the easiest and fastest way to get GNSS-SDR installed in your system.
 Just a single line in your terminal will do all the work for you.